Study abroad: inbound students

 To join us for Autumn 2021 entry (for either a full year or 1 term), you need to get your application to us by August 2021.

 You'll pay tuition fees for the duration of your stay.
-You can expect to pay £6,250 for one term, or £12,500 for a full academic year.
-If you are an EU, EEA or Swiss national or an EU national with settled status in the UK, the Transition Scholarship is applied to your tuition fees so you pay the same amount as a UK student (£4,625 for one term, £9,250 for a full academic year).
+You can expect to pay £6,250 for one term, or £12,500 for a full academic year for 2021/22.
+If you are an EU, EEA or Swiss national, the Transition Scholarship is applied to your tuition fees so you pay the same amount as a UK student (£4,625 for one term, £9,250 for a full academic year).

 Once you receive an offer to study with us, you'll need to pay a £2,000 deposit to confirm your place.
 This deposit will count towards your tuition fees.